Configure content caching

 -

-enable the White List, add an allowed cookie setting, and click .
-Only cookies that are included in this list will be considered when processing the request.
+enable White List, add an allowed cookie parameter, and click .
+Only cookie parameters in this list will be considered when processing requests;

 -

-or enable Black List, add the disallowed cookie parameter, and then click .
-All parameters that are not included in this list will be taken into account when processing the request.
+or enable Black List, add a forbidden cookie parameter, and click .
+All parameters not in this list will be considered when processing requests.

 -